quicwg/multipath/draft-ietf-quic-multipath.md

 A sender SHOULD send a PATHS_BLOCKED frame (type=0x15228c0d) when it wishes to open a path but is unable to do so due to the maximum path identifier limit set by its peer.
+If the Type field in the PATHS_BLOCKED frame is TBD-09(experiments use 0x15228c0e), it indicates that new paths are blocked because of lacking unused Connection IDs for the corresponding Path ID.

 Note that PATHS_BLOCKED frame is informational.
-Sending a PATHS_BLOCKED frame does not imply a particular action from the peer like updating the new Max Path ID value, but informs the peer that the maximum path identifier limit prevented the creation of new paths.
+Sending a PATHS_BLOCKED frame does not imply a particular action from the peer like updating the new Max Path ID value, but informs the peer that the maximum path identifier limit prevented the creation of new paths or the lacking of new Connection IDs.

 PATHS_BLOCKED frames are formatted as shown in {{fig-paths-blocked-frame-format}}.

 ~~~
 PATHS_BLOCKED Frame {
-  Type (i) = TBD-08 (experiments use 0x15228c0d),
+  Type (i) = TBD-08..TBD-09 (experiments use 0x15228c0d..
+0x15228c0e),
   Maximum Path Identifier (i),
 }
 ~~~